rmflight/go_onmf/README.md

 run exp_onmf_brca_mod.m
 ```

-As this runs, it generates *gene2go.mat*, which is the propogated scores of gene
+As this runs, it generates *gene2go.mat*, which is the propagated scores of gene
 to GO associations, and then saves indices (see [file](ONMF_source/brca/exp_onmf_brca_mod.m)):